 Ichiro Akuto opened Chichibu distillery on the main island of Honshu, in the foothills of the Chichibu Mountains in early 2008.

-A small malt whisky distillery equipped with five small Japanese oak washbacks and just two small stills.
+A small malt whiskey distillery equipped with five small Japanese oak washbacks and just two small stills.
 Spirit is filled into a range of casks including Japanese Oak and matures in on-site warehouses.
 The Newborn spirit which has reached our shores in small quantities has been singled out as an ace in the making.

 And so, three years after the first spirit trickled from the stills, the first bottling of three year old Chichibu launches in Japan on 10th October 2011.
 “Ichiro’s Malt Chichibu The First” is matured in ex-bourbon barrels, just 7,400 bottles have been released bottled at 61% ABV.

 The Whisky Barrel asked Akuto-san to reveal the secrets of his new Japanese whisky.